brevia-ai/brevia/README.md

 ## Database

-If you have a PostreSQL instance with `pg_vector` extension available you are ready to go, otherwise you can use the provided docker compose file.
+If you have a PostgreSQL instance with `pg_vector` extension available you are ready to go, otherwise you can use the provided docker compose file.

-In this case you can simply run `docker compose` to run a PostreSQL database with pg_vector.
+In this case you can simply run `docker compose` to run a PostgreSQL database with pg_vector.
 You can also run the embedded [`pgAdmin`](https://www.pgadmin.org) admin tool running `docler compose --profile admin up` to run postgres+pgvector and pgadmin docker images at the same time.
 With your browser, open `pgadmin` at http://localhost:4000